Umami Pot

 What is Torikawa Ponzu?

-While it can be enjoyed on its own, in Japan, it is often served with condiments such as thinly sliced green onions or grated daikon radish.
-Another common way to enjoy it is by mixing it with thinly sliced onions, which have had their sharpness mellowed.
-It is a staple on izakaya (Japanese pub) menus and is a popular side dish as well as an accompaniment to drinks.
+While it can be enjoyed on its own, in Japan, it is commonly served with condiments such as thinly sliced green onions or grated daikon radish.
+Another popular way to enjoy it is by mixing it with thinly sliced onions that have been soaked to mellow their sharpness.
+Both styles are staples on izakaya (Japanese pub) menus and are popular side dishes, often enjoyed with alcoholic drinks.

 Torikawa Ponzu (Japanese chicken skin)